tytydraco/yessleep/out/Theres_a_boy_living_under_our_sink.md

 I'm 17 years old now.
 I spend most days working to earn a little extra cash.
 The original goal was to scrape up enough money to escape this nightmare.
 From Crampy.

 Of course, that's easier said than done.
-There aren't too many places that'd choose to hire a one-armed paraplegic over someone still in possession of all their limbs.
+There aren't too many places that'd choose to hire a kid with one arm over someone still in possession of all their limbs.

 A few years back, my mom gave birth to a baby girl.
 I didn't much care for Charlotte at first.
 It felt as though an invisible barrier separated me from the rest of the family after everything that happened, so I didn't bond with her like I probably should have.
 But now, for her sake, I'm thinking I should stay put.